josedrios/silver-minded/README.md

 - Node.js: [Download from Official Wesbite](https://nodejs.org)
 - npm: Should come with Node.js
+- MongoDB: [Download from Official Website](https://www.mongodb.com/) (The database that will be used by this application)
 - PM2: Will be used to manage the backend process.
 Install this globally:

 ```